VVUQ · Module 9 of 10

 Model Calibration and Predictive Capability

 Calibrating a model to data tunes its parameters to fit; it is not the same as validating it.
-The real goal is predictive capability: trustworthy prediction at conditions the model was not fitted to, with the uncertainty to match.
+The goal is predictive capability: a scoped prediction at an application point the model was not fitted to, carrying an uncertainty built from every source that matters there, not a fixed pair of terms.

 Readiness check